telerik/ajax-docs/controls/grid/data-editing/how-to/focus-the-textboxes-in-the-edit-control.md

 ---
 title: Focus the Textboxes in the Edit Control
-page_title: Focus the Textboxes in the Edit Control | UI for ASP.NET AJAX Documentation
+page_title: Focus the Textboxes in the Edit Control | RadGrid for ASP.NET AJAX Documentation
 description: Focus the Textboxes in the Edit Control
 slug: grid/data-editing/how-to/focus-the-textboxes-in-the-edit-control
 tags: focus,the,textboxes,in,the,edit,control